Jurors convict Illinois deputy of killing Sonya Massey but can't agree on first-degree murder charge

 Sean Grayson could be sentenced to up to 20 years in prison or even probation.
 The jury did not convict him of first-degree murder, a crime that carries a sentence of 45 years to life.

+Massey's supporters were angered by the result.
+Her father, James Wilburn, called it a “miscarriage of justice.”

+“She called for help and she was murdered in her own home. ...
+Second-degree murder — that is not right.
+That is not justice for anybody’s family,” Teresa Haley, a civil rights activist in Springfield, Illinois, told reporters outside the courthouse.

-Grayson and another deputy arrived at Massey’s home in Springfield, Illinois, early on July 6, 2024, after she reported a prowler.
+Grayson and another deputy arrived at Massey’s home in Springfield early on July 6, 2024, after she reported a prowler.
 He shot the 36-year-old woman after confronting her about how she was handling a pot of hot water on the stove.

 Grayson and his attorneys argued that he fired his gun in fear that Massey would scald him with hot water.